Food Distribution Program

 Homeless Food Bag Program

 Homeless individuals receive a daily sack lunch.
 The sack lunch program serves the homeless population of Whittier, La Mirada, Santa Fe Springs, and the surrounding communities, and individuals must live on the street, motel, car, and or shelter to qualify.
-A sack lunch is provided daily; Monday, Tuesday, Thursday and Friday.
-Sack lunches consist of a lunch on the go; muffin, hard boiled egg, granola bars, sandwich or salad, tuna kit, drink and fresh fruit.
+A sack lunch is provided Mondays, Tuesdays, and Fridays.
+Sack lunches consist of a lunch on the go; muffin, hard-boiled egg, granola bars, sandwich or salad, tuna kit, drink, and fresh fruit.
 Participants must present a picture identification each time they participate in the program.

 Participants are also provided with personal care items when supplies are available.